Escaped plant: Dispersal

-Plants escape from gardens in many ways, but one main cause of spread from the ornamental garden is by green waste dumping in bushland and road reserves and as well as by birds or other animals eating the fruits or seeds and dispersing them.
+Plants may escape from cultivation in various ways, including the dumping of green waste in bushland and road reserves and by birds or other animals eating the fruits or seeds and dispersing them.
 Others are accidental hitchhikers that escape on ships, vehicles, and equipment.
+Plants can also escape through sending stolons (runners), as stolons are capable of independent growth in other areas.

-Garden escapees can be adventive, which means they can be established in an inappropriate area of origin site by human influence.
+Garden escapees can be adventive, which means they can be established by human influence in a site outside their area of origin.
+Some plants, such as the opium poppy Papaver somniferum, escaped from cultivation so long ago that they are considered archaeophytes, and their original source may be obscure.

 Occasionally, seed contamination also introduces new plants that could reproduce for a short period of time.
 The proportion of adventitious species in open ruderal corridors at such locations can exceed 30% of the flora of these locations.
 Further, ornamental alien plants can easily escape their confined areas (such as gardens and greenhouses) and naturalize if the climate outside changes to their benefit.
 In the US, there are over 5,000 escaped plants, many of which are escaped ornamentals.